William Silas Skinner

 Mission Street Cars

-The problem grew instead of lessening as young Bill Skinner rounded up horses
+The problem grew instead of lessening as young Bill Skinner rounded

 at the ranch on Jordan Creek for sale in California.
 The Skinners, father and